int3/js2py/README.md

 =====

 A Javascript-to-Python transpiler.
-More of a translation assistant, really, because it still requires manual intervention to aid it along.
-But it's much better than porting things by hand.
+More of a translation assistant, really, because you'll most likely need to make some changes by hand.
+But it's much better than doing everything manually.

 I thought it would be nice to be able to `import` some libraries directly into Python, rather than shelling out to NodeJS.
 This script is the result of trying